 Current inquiry and research conversations in language education

-CIRCLE is a research reading circle for second or foreign language teachers at all levels, anywhere in the world.
-Our mission is to bring relevant language education research to the attention of teachers of second and foreign languages through selected open-access readings, interviews with researchers and the opportunity to discuss with us and with other language teachers.
+CIRCLE is a resource for second or foreign language teachers at all levels, anywhere in the world.
+Our mission is to bring relevant language education research to the attention of teachers of second and foreign languages through selected open-access readings, interviews with researchers, and encouragement to discuss these materials with other language teachers.

-The research reading circle is set up as an open online course from the Department of Teaching and Learning at Stockholm University using public funding.
-There is no charge to take part, and you can participate in any or all of the modules as you wish.
-You can use the materials freely as a basis for collegial discussion on the module page and/or in your own context, and you do not need to sign up for anything unless you want to join our live Zoom seminars during 2021 (see each module page for sign-up details ).
+CIRCLE has been created by two teachers from the Department of Teaching and Learning at Stockholm University using public funding.
+There is no charge to access the site, and you can participate in any or all of the modules as you wish.
+You can use the materials freely as a basis for collegial discussion in your own context.

 Tips for reading research articles

 Research articles may not always be well-written or easy to read, but there are some strategies you can use to approach an article systematically.

 - Read the abstract if there is one – it will let you see quickly what the article is about and whether it is of interest to you.